 BOWIE: Think about it.
 Look at some of his films and see how he moved.
 I think he was quite as good as Jagger.
 It’s astounding.
 And boy, when he hit that stage, he worked an audience.
 Good God!
 He was no politician.
 He was a media artist.
 He used politics and theatrics and created this thing that governed and controlled the show for 12 years.
 The world will never see his like again.
 He staged a country […] People aren’t very bright, you know?
 They say they want freedom, but when they get the chance, they pass up Nietzsche and choose Hitler because he would march into a room to speak and music and lights would come on at strategic moments.
 It was rather like a rock ‘n roll concert.
 The kids would get very excited – girls got hot and sweaty and guys wished it was them up there.
 That, for me, is the rock ‘n roll experience.

-Controversial stuff.
-Birmingham Music Archive recalls what had gone before:
+The Birmingham Music Archive recalls what had gone before, offering some context:

 In 1968, the Conservative MP Enoch Powell made his “Birmingham speech’ more widely referred to as the ‘Rivers of Blood’ speech in which he spoke about immigration in the UK.
 In 1976, Eric Clapton was playing at the Birmingham Odeon when he spoke of his support for Powell and his views.